vlaraort/ultimate-string-replace/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![dependencies](https://david-dm.org/vlaraort/ultimate-string-replace.svg)](https://david-dm.org/vlaraort/ultimate-string-replace)

-Helper to allow to find and wrap matches in a string.
+Javascript library to allow to find and wrap matches in a string.

 It's main purpose is to be used in filters of objects, so you can highlight matches.